quicwg/base-drafts/draft-ietf-quic-transport.md

 connection with an error of type CONNECTION_ID_LIMIT_ERROR.

 An endpoint SHOULD supply a new connection ID when the peer retires a connection ID.
 If an endpoint provided fewer connection IDs than the peer's active_connection_id_limit, it MAY supply a new connection ID when it receives a packet with a previously unused connection ID.
 An endpoint MAY limit the frequency or the total number of connection IDs issued for each connection to avoid the risk of running out of connection IDs; see {{reset-token}}.
+An endpoint MAY also limit the issuance of connection IDs to reduce the amount of per-path state it maintains, such as path validation status, as its peer can interact with as many paths as there are issued connection IDs.

 An endpoint that initiates migration and requires non-zero-length connection IDs SHOULD ensure that the pool of connection IDs available to its peer allows the